Lumina Foundation announces strategic social investment strategy

 The Foundation has a selective screening process to identify investments.
 For example, each investment:

-- Must align with Lumina’s mission to move the needle toward Goal 2025;
+Must align with Lumina’s mission to move the needle toward the 2025 attainment goal;

 The strategic social investing strategy also includes identifying unique innovations aligned with the Foundation’s goals.
 As part of this work, the first Lumina Social Innovation Prize was awarded to CareerVillage, an online platform where students ask career questions that are answered by real people sharing their experiences.

-“Lumina Foundation has worked to use all of the tools at its disposal to help the nation achieve Goal 2025,” said Jamie Merisotis, president and CEO.
+“Lumina Foundation has worked to use all of the tools at its disposal to help the nation achieve the goal,” said Jamie Merisotis, president and CEO.
 “Strategic social investing is an opportunity for Lumina to exhibit leadership by catalyzing social investments targeted at increasing attainment and closing achievement gaps.
 We are eager to build this capacity and partner with other funders, investors and innovators.”